ElPlatypo/me/content/posts/whoami.md

 - `DIY` \
     I always liked bringing to the real world things and projects i had in my mind so i've learned many practical skills to achieve my goals.
-    From the basics of electronic circuitry to play around with arduino's to the correct way to operate big and dangerous powertools, just as much as in the digital space, knowing the right tool to use for any given task is already half of the job done.
+    From the basics of electronic circuitry to play around with arduino's to the correct way to operate big and dangerous powertools, just as much as in the digital space, knowing the right tool to use for any given task is half of the job.

 # What do i like